Skin Growths May Be Dangerous

 Moles often show up during early childhood or adolescence and are typically harmless.
 Usually, they appear as a cluster of cells that look brown or black, sometimes raised in appearance.
 While many moles are harmless, some moles may be an indication of skin cancer.

 Protect Yourself against Malignant Moles

 A developing mole, or one that has existed since childhood, is often considered to be a normal anomaly on the skin.
-These are often disregarded by most patients.
+Most patients often disregard these.
 However, the development of new moles may be a sign of skin cancer or some other serious medical condition.
 As a result, it’s important to allow the medical professionals at Addison Internal Medicine to inspect and treat any moles you find.